creativecreatorormaybenot/clock/README.md

 ## TODO

-* Mark the places when the ball drops on the analog clock with little icons, i.e.<div> more towarda the center than the numbers and tick marks.
+* Mark the places when the ball drops on the analog clock with little icons, i.e.</a> more towards the center than the numbers and tick marks.

 * Watch "Design and Build Clock Displays with Flutter" from Flutter Interact again.